OJaimeDelas/iob-ibex/README.md

 There are three targets in this Makefile:

-    'generate-ibex' enters the Ibex submodule and generates/gathers the RTL files and dependencies;
+    generate-ibex - enters the Ibex submodule and generates/gathers the RTL files and dependencies;

-    'copy-ibex' copies the set of defined files to the build directory;
+    copy-ibex - copies the set of defined files to the build directory;

-    'clean-ibex' cleans the gathered (not the copies) files;
+    clean-ibex - cleans the gathered (not the copies) files;

 ## Generate and Gather Ibex Files

 The files can be gathered using a FuseSoC command.
 In order to prevent the need for prerequesite's installation, a Nix environment is used.
 Since a complex structure of dependencies is in place, this repository uses the Nix environment created for [Ibex-Demo-System](https://github.com/lowRISC/ibex-demo-system).
-Our 'flake.nix' file serves only as an intermediate, that inherits the packages of the 'submodules/ibex-demo-system/flake.nix' file.
+Our `flake.nix` file serves only as an intermediate, that inherits the packages of the `submodules/ibex-demo-system/flake.nix` file.
 That's why Ibex-Demo-System is added as a submodule.

 In the nix environment, we can run the command detailed in the [Ibex](https://github.com/lowRISC/ibex) repository: